MicrosoftDocs/win32/desktop-src/ProcThread/setprocessdefaultcpusets.md

-﻿---
+---
-Description: 'Sets the default CPU Sets assignment for threads in the specified process.
-Threads that are created, which don’t have CPU Sets explicitly set using SetThreadSelectedCpuSets, will inherit the sets specified by SetProcessDefaultCpuSets automatically.' ms.assetid: '7A510A8D-B06C-4B7B-9A87-BCFE0DE4D17B'
+Description: Sets the default CPU Sets assignment for threads in the specified process.
+Threads that are created, which don’t have CPU Sets explicitly set using SetThreadSelectedCpuSets, will inherit the sets specified by SetProcessDefaultCpuSets automatically. ms.assetid: 7A510A8D-B06C-4B7B-9A87-BCFE0DE4D17B
 title: SetProcessDefaultCpuSets function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # SetProcessDefaultCpuSets function